paterit/django-microservice-template/docs/source/technical/install_and_config.rst

   make upload-docs

 Source files of the docs are where code source lives in folder ``docs/source``.
-While running ``make upload-docs`` the docs source files are copied to {{ project_name }}-docs container where are compiled by Sphinx to html and then copied to Nginx to be served as a static files.
+While running ``make upload-docs`` the docs source files are copied to {{ project_name }}-docs container where are compiled by Sphinx to HTML and then copied to Nginx to be served as static files.

 .. toctree::